 The centers in our network typically have gross floor area ranging from approximately 100 to 400 square meters depending on the services provided at the center.
 We established a specialty cancer hospital in Xi'an Chang'an CMS International Cancer Center, that is majority owned by us and have entered into an agreement to establish and operate another specialty cancer hospital in Beijing, Beijing Proton Medical Center, that is to be majority owned by us.
-Chang'an CMS International Cancer Center has a gross floor area of approximately 12,000 square meters and Beijing Proton Medical Center has a planned gross floor area of approximately 12,700 square meters.
+Chang'an CMS International Cancer Center has a gross floor area of approximately 12,000 square meters and Beijing Proton Medical Center has a planned gross floor area of approximately 12,000 square meters occupied by Chang'an CMS International Cancer Center has a planned gross floor area of approximately 12,700 square meters.
 We obtained the land use rights for properties occupied by Chang'an CMS International Cancer Center and expect to obtain the land use rights for properties occupied by Beijing Proton Medical Center.
 For additional information on our centers and specialty cancer hospitals, please see "-Our Network of Centers and Specialty Cancer Hospitals."